Baqend/guide/src/index.md

 OAuth is a way to delegate rights of third party resources owned by users to your application.
 A simple login always receives a token and requests basic information including the unique user ID.
 The public profile information is the most restricted scope a provider can offer.
-All supported providers (except Twitter) have a public profile + email scope witch is the default in the Baqend SDK.
+All supported providers (except Twitter) have a public profile + email scope which is the default in the Baqend SDK.
 The Baqend server checks if an email is in the allowed scope and sets it as the username.
 For Twitter or if you change the scope within the frontend an uuid will be created as username.

 ### Login